 The Lummi Nation’s fight to protect Xwe’chieXen (Cherry Point)

-Fifteen years later, usual and accustomed fishing rights were threatened once again.
+More than a decade later, usual and accustomed fishing rights were threatened once again.
 The proposed Gateway Pacific Terminal raised significant concerns over its negative impacts on the environment and on Lummi fishing rights.
-In 2012, the Lummi community organized a notorious protest, asserting that “Treaty rights are not for sale” and are “non-negotiable”.
-Although the Lummi community was backed by environmental groups, it was Lummi Nation’s sovereign status and treaty trust responsibilities that ultimately led to the project’s retreat.
-In 2016, a permit denial was issued putting the project to an end and marking a decisive win for Lummi Nation’s inherent and acquired fishing rights.
+In 2012, the Lummi community organized a protest, asserting that “Treaty rights are not for sale” and are “non-negotiable.”
+Although the Lummi community was backed by environmental groups, it was the Lummi Nation’s sovereign status and treaty trust responsibilities that ultimately led to the project’s retreat.
+In 2016, the Army Corps of Engineers issued a permit denial, putting the project to an end and marking a decisive win for Lummi Nation’s inherent and acquired fishing rights.

-Canoe and Kayaks pulling together against Shell’s Arctic Drilling
+Canoes and kayaks pulling together against Shell’s Arctic Drilling

-Whether at the individual, tribal or collective level, vignettes highlight the continuous need for members of the Lummi nation to “hold the line” of treaty trust responsibilities, as the onus to remind governing officials of those responsibilities continues to be placed on Indigenous Peoples themselves.
+Whether at the individual, tribal or collective level, vignettes highlight the continuous need for members of the Lummi Nation to “hold the line” of treaty trust responsibilities, as the onus to remind governing officials of those responsibilities continues to be placed on Indigenous peoples themselves.
 For structural change to occur, Norman points to the need for a shift from a reactive to a proactive paradigm.
-Taking a long-term view that extends beyond the next election cycle, one will need to reform the educational system, think beyond colonial fragmented jurisdictions, embrace collectivism and foster diverse worldviews if one is to fulfill the promise of Indigenous water governance.
+Taking a long-term view that extends beyond the next election cycle, allies and governments will need to reform the educational system, think beyond colonial fragmented jurisdictions, embrace collectivism and foster diverse worldviews if we are to fulfill the promise of Indigenous water governance.

 Fishing since time immemorial

 For Coast Salish Peoples, fishing is not just a means of sustenance or a source of economic gain, it is a fundamental way of life integral to cultural identity.
 Profoundly different from Western society, epistemologies of fishing for Indigenous tribes of the Coastal Pacific do not entail “going after” fish.
-Rather, the sea provides for you, if you respect, protect and care for the waters and the habitat.
-Grounded in reciprocity, the rights to receiving fish go hand in hand with the responsibilities of providing for its long-term protection.
-The work of coastal communities today and that of their ancestors to protect the water and the habitat is an integral part of maintaining this reciprocal relationship.
-By contrast, in Western society, jurisdictional fragmentation and political economic pressures have delinked ‘rights’ from ‘responsibilities’ compromising the fragile ecosystem balance.
+Rather, the sea provides for you, if you respect, protect, and care for the waters and the habitat.
+Grounded in reciprocity, the rights to receiving fish go hand in hand with the responsibilities of providing for their long-term protection.
+The work of coastal communities today and that of their ancestors to protect the water and the habitat are an integral part of maintaining this reciprocal relationship.
+By contrast, in Western society, jurisdictional fragmentation and political economic pressures have delinked “rights” from “responsibilities,” compromising the fragile ecosystem balance.